Solved: kernel Security Check Failure BSOD Error in Windows 10 Version 1809

-Open command prompt as administrator, type chkdsk C: /f /r and press Enter key.
+Open the command prompt as administrator, type chkdsk C: /f /r and press the Enter key.

 Here CHKDSK is the short of Check Disk, C: is the drive letter you want to check, /F means fix disk errors and /R stands for recover information from bad sectors.

 When it prompt “Would you like to schedule this volume to be checked the next time the system restarts? type Y and restart windows, This will check the disk drive for errors if found any the utility will try to fix and recover them.
 Wait until 100% complete the scanning and repairing process after that windows automatically restarts and start normally for you.